Walking for Weight Loss Plan – Introduction

 For most people, this roughly equates to five miles.

-The 10,000-step count recommendation has no scientific basis and actually comes from the Japanese word for a pedometer.
+The 10,000-step count recommendation has no scientific basis and comes from the Japanese word for a pedometer.

-“It turns out the original basis for this 10,000-step guideline was really a marketing strategy.
+“It turns out the original basis for this 10,000-step guideline was a marketing strategy.
 In 1965, a Japanese company was selling pedometers, and they gave it a name that, in Japanese, means ‘the 10,000-step meter.” ¹

 But, that said, 10000 steps is a good goal for most people and one that, with a little effort, should be achievable.